 AGC recommends using new drills for the best hole quality.
 Hole wall quality will be directly related to drill bit hit count.
-AGC's ceramic/PTFE laminates have very high loadings of ceramic particles.
-A conservative hit count is 150 hits/bit.
-200-300 hits/bit can be used for less critical application.
-50-100 hits/bit might be necessary if drill smear is a problem.

-Due to the ceramics used in TSM-DS3, RF-35TC, and RF-60TC, close attention must be paid to drill bit wear.
+To obtain high thermal conductivity while remaining economical to produce, RF-35TC and RF-60TC employ the use of a particularly abrasive ceramic filler.
+A conservative hit count with normal carbide bits is 50 hits/bit.
+100-200 hits/bit can be used for less critical application.
+Less than hits/bit might be necessary if drill smear is a problem.
+Hit counts may improve in hybrid stack ups with only 1 or 2 thin cores of the TC material.
+Paying close attention to drill bit wear in these scenarios may provide longer drill life without sacrificing quality.
 Minimize hit counts as necessary to maintain hole wall quality.
 For very demanding hole wall specifications it might be necessary to drill the holes, pass the PCB through an electroless treatment or flash plating treatment to essentially make the debris in the hole rigid, then re-drill to snap the debris from the side of the hole wall.
 Another strategy for critical hole wall quality is to slightly under drill (using undersized diameter drill bit) the hole, thereby removing most of the PTFE-ceramic from the hole, flash plate the hole, and then re-drill it with the proper size bit.
 If undersized drilling is used, flash plating between drill sizes may not be necessary.